 Captain Terrible & Jab His Worm * Why Can't We Be Friends?

-Prime Minister Trudeau a.k.a Captain Terrible calls his citizens derogatory names, and accuses us of heinous crimes without much thought of what he is saying while showing a lack of respect and responsibility to handle the honorable position of Prime Minister.
-We expect him to perform leadership qualities based on Canada's Charter of Rights & Freedoms, the spine of our democratic country.
+Prime Minister Trudeau, also known as Captain Terrible, frequently calls his citizens derogatory names and accuses them of heinous crimes without much consideration for the consequences of his words, while demonstrating a lack of respect and responsibility in his handling of the honorable position of Prime Minister.
+We expect him to demonstrate leadership qualities based on Canada's Charter of Rights & Freedoms, the spine of our democratic country.

 Captain Terrible & Jab His Worm: Why Can't We Be Friends?